 Sunday, August 18, 2019

 The past week has been a rather difficult one.
-I apologize for the lack of posts lately.
-I had not scheduled all the posts through this time period so. there was nothing to fall back on except the Saturday evening music posts, which were the only ones done ahead.
+I apologize for the lack of posts lately as I was not diligent enough in getting things planned ahead.
+I had not scheduled all the posts through this time period so, there was nothing to fall back on except the Saturday evening music posts, which were the only ones scheduled.
 Hopefully this week will be more normal and productive, although I am still recovering from an emergency root canal and infection (too much to tell briefly!).

 This post from March 2011 originally was published as a "Breakfast Rambling" - a category that I have somehow left behind. :-)